Enkrypton/jekyll-main-site/_guides/uwu_ninja_opener.md

 A: You might kill the Spiny Plume with the Doton and you will make your Tank's life harder if they try to avoid it.

 Q: Why don't you Kassastu your Katon during Plumes instead?
-A: It is more worth to use a Kassastu Raiton on Garuda since Trick will end during Katon.
-Doing Kassastu here also loops better for future burst phases.
+A: You would want to skip Garuda's last mechanics so it is better to do as much to Garuda in the opener.
+In addition to this it might be overkill on the adds since your party is also hitting down these adds here.
+Doing Kassastu ealier on also loops better for future burst phases.
+You *can* skip the Kassastu in Ration and use Kassastu on Katon here since it is a potency gain if you really want to pad your parse, but inform your party to tone down the AOEs since a 650 potency AoE hits really hard.

 Q: Raiton on pull, not Suiton?
 Setting up Trick with TCJ?
 A: Mathematical calculations to explain below: